1County Mayo, Ireland

 All that walking can make you hungry, so head over to the Portuguese quarter for petiscos (Portuguese tapas).
 There are over a dozen Portuguese restaurants and bars in the streets around the Ditmar-Koel-Straße and I would recommend Casa Ricardo for both the generous size and quality of the dishes.

-England may be famous for its unpredictable and sometimes inclement weather but don’t let that stop you from spending the Easter weekend along its Jurassic coast in the south west.
+England may be famous for its unpredictable and sometimes inclement weather but don’t let that stop you from spending a weekend this Spring along its Jurassic coast in the south west.

 Dorset offers stunning countryside and amazing beaches, both ripe for exploration on foot.
 You may even find the odd fossil.
 The South West Coast Path, a World Heritage Site, is 155km long.